Writing for Television

 Be sure to sign the Professional Programs Policies on the application page, or your application cannot be considered.

-If you are accepted into the program, you will be contacted with instructions on how to pay your deposit.
+If you are accepted into the program, you will be contacted with instructions on how to pay your $2000 tuition deposit.
 A deposit must be paid to hold your spot in the program.

-IMPORTANT: There is no application fee for our programs.
-If an applicant is not admitted, the applicant will not be charged.
+There is no application fee for our programs.

 REFUND POLICY AND SCHEDULE